Nokia 5800 XpressMusic

-Nokia 5800 XpressMusic is a smartphone part of the XpressMusic line, announced by Nokia on 2 October 2008 in London and started shipping in November of that year.
-Code-named "Tube", it was the first touchscreen-equipped S60 device by Nokia – essentially it was the first device to run Symbian^1, also known as S60 5th Edition, the touch-specific S60-based platform created by the Symbian Foundation.
-The touchscreen features tactile feedback (though it does not use Nokia's Haptikos technology).
+Nokia 5800 XpressMusic is a Symbian smartphone from Nokia as part of the XpressMusic line.
+It was unveiled on 2 October 2008 in London and started shipping in November of that year, marking the company's first mainstream phone with a touchscreen.
+The Nokia 5800 was the first device to run S60 5th Edition (later referred to as Symbian^1), designed as a touch-specific version of the S60 platform which was otherwise originally built for use using a traditional D-pad and keypad.Positioned as a mid-range offering, Nokia 5800 XpressMusic has a 3.2-inch display with a resolution of 640x360 pixels.
+The 16:9 aspect ratio display was the first among mobile phones.
+The resistive touchscreen features tactile feedback, though it does not use Nokia's Haptikos technology.
+While rich in multimedia, it also had many features standard to the flagship Nokia Nseries, such as GPS, HSDPA and Wi-Fi support.
+The S60 5th Edition interface has a compatibility mode for S60 3rd Edition software as well as Java applications, that are not touchscreen-aware, using virtual keys on-screen.

-Nokia 5800 XpressMusic has a 3.2-inch display with a resolution of 640x360 pixels, and has many features standard to the Nokia Nseries, such as GPS, HSDPA and Wi-Fi support.
-It was a highly anticipated device in 2008 and went on to become a commercial success with 8 million units sold a year after release.
-It was praised for its supplied stylus and low price, but was viewed negative by critics for its camera and software issues.
+Code-named "Tube", it was a highly anticipated device in 2008 and went on to become a commercial success with 8 million units sold a year after release, becoming the firm's first major smartphone hit in almost two years since the Nokia N95 debuted.
+The Nokia 5800 was praised for its supplied stylus and affordability, but was viewed negatively by critics for its camera and software issues.
+Nokia supported the 5800 with firmware updates until 2011.

 History

+Nokia's touchscreens

-The Nokia 5800 XpressMusic is not the first touchscreen device in Nokia's range.
-In 2004, the Nokia 7700 was announced, a Nokia Series 90 device that was cancelled before it reached the market.
+The Nokia 5800 XpressMusic is not the first touchscreen device in Nokia's range of handsets.
+In 2004, the Nokia 7700 was announced, a Series 90 Symbian device that was cancelled before it reached the market.
 This was followed by the Nokia 7710 which was an upgraded version of the 7700 and became available during 2005.
-Nokia also produced the UIQ-based Nokia 6708 phone in 2005, but this was not an in-house development and was bought in from Taiwanese manufacturer BenQ.
-Nokia have also produced a range of Maemo-based Internet tablets which have a touchscreen interface, but are not mobile phones by themselves (one can connect and use a phone via Bluetooth).
-The 5800 is, however, Nokia's first Symbian S60 touchscreen device.
-The 16:9 aspect ratio display was the first among mobile phones.
-It has a compatibility mode for Java applications that are not touchscreen-aware.
-It works by using part of the screen for displaying the essential buttons required by the program.
+Nokia also produced the UIQ-based Nokia 6708 phone in 2005, but this was not an in-house development and was bought in from Taiwanese manufacturer BenQ, and it targeted the Chinese market.
+Nokia have also produced a range of Maemo-based tablets called the Nokia Internet tablet range, which have a touchscreen interface but are not mobile phones by themselves.
+The 5800 is, however, Nokia's first S60-based Symbian touchscreen device and hence their first mainstream touchscreen handset.
+Public interest in touchscreen mobile phones rose significantly in 2007 after Apple released the iPhone.
+Nokia's rivals LG and Samsung had both also launched consumer-oriented touchscreen handsets during this time.

-The launch of the 5800 XpressMusic in January 2009 was followed-up with the release of the Nokia N97 in May and June 2009, followed by the Series 40 based Nokia 6208c in January 2009.
-The device, as well as the Nokia Music Store, launched in South Africa on 24 April 2009.